Philly celebration turns rowdy after Eagles win Super Bowl

 In 2016, Villanova University’s men’s college basketball team won the NCAA title, defeating North Carolina.

-The NHL’s Philadelphia Flyers last won a Stanley Cup in 1975, and the NBA’s Philadelphia 76ers last one a title in 1983.
+The NHL’s Philadelphia Flyers last won a Stanley Cup in 1975, and the NBA’s Philadelphia 76ers last won a title in 1983.

+One Philadelphia reporter noted that the New York Times mistakenly posted on Facebook on Sunday that the Phillies, instead of the Eagles, had won the Super Bowl.